ccamel/awesome-ccamel/README.md

 - [bram209/leptosfmt](https://github.com/bram209/leptosfmt) - A formatter for the leptos view! macro
 - [brndnmtthws/genserver](https://github.com/brndnmtthws/genserver) - Elixir inspired async actor library for Rust
 - [burnt-labs/contracts](https://github.com/burnt-labs/contracts) -
+- [burnt-labs/cw-counter](https://github.com/burnt-labs/cw-counter) - This is a basic CosmWasm smart contract that allows you to set a counter and then either increment or reset it.
+You can also query the current counter value.
 - [bytecodealliance/javy](https://github.com/bytecodealliance/javy) - JS to WebAssembly toolchain
 - [bytecodealliance/wasmtime](https://github.com/bytecodealliance/wasmtime) - A lightweight WebAssembly runtime that is fast, secure, and standards-compliant
 - [c272/cobalt](https://github.com/c272/cobalt) - An optimising COBOL compiler, built on modern code generation in Rust.